 But those slippery floors are not your only concern in shopping malls in California, as escalators and elevators are also a perfect breeding ground for accidents and injuries.
 Here is the thing: depending on the size of a shopping mall and the number of floors in it, escalators and elevators transport tens to hundreds of thousands of shoppers every single day.

 Here is another interesting fact: most of these escalators and elevators operate 24/7, making it nearly impossible for responsible parties to inspect escalators and elevators and detect any malfunction, defects or flaws.
 Our Los Angeles premises liability attorney warns that some escalators and elevators operate improperly and were even inadequately installed, putting the lives of shoppers at risk of injury.

 Loose clothing getting caught in an escalator, tripping hazards due to broken or missing steps, inadequate repairs, poorly designed handrails, escalators coming to an abrupt halt… These are common causes of injuries on escalators in California, to name a few.

 Last but not least, shopping malls seem to attract violent crimes such as assault, robbery, and even rape, mostly due to inadequate security measures (or lack thereof), poorly lit areas, failure to install cameras, and others.

 As you can see, there are a plethora of potential hazards that lurk on the premises of many shopping malls in California.
 Only an experienced premises liability attorney can help you determine which party was responsible for your injuries and can be held liable to obtain compensation.

-Contact the Compass Law Group, P.C., to speak about your particular case.
+Contact the Compass Law Group, LLP, to speak about your particular case.
 Our attorneys work with the best reconstruction experts, medical professionals, investigators, and other specialists who can add legal value to your claim to help you win a large settlement or verdict.
-Call our offices at 800-602-4010 or complete this contact form to get a free consultation.